 In maxillofacial trauma, the bone injured the most in concomitant neck injuries is the mandible.
-This is the jaw bone that opens and closes at the level of the temporomandibular joint in order to allow for chewing.
-Fractures can happen in the coronoid process, the condyle, the ramus, the body or the symphysis, in the central part of the front of the mandible.
+This is the jaw bone that opens and closes at the level of the temporomandibular joint to allow for chewing.
+Fractures can happen in the coronoid process, the condyle, the ramus, the body, or the symphysis in the central part of the front of the mandible.
 In 91 percent of cases where there was both a facial fracture and a cervical fracture, it was the mandible that was fractured.

 In one study, the incidence of concomitant maxillofacial fractures and cervical fractures was looked at, in part because these patients have a high mortality rate and rates of neurological difficulties if not dealt with correctly.
 A total of 563 patients with facial fractures were looked at.
 These cases also showed a cervical fracture eleven times for a total of 2 percent.
-The vast majority of patients were men and most were between 20 and 35 years (64 percent).
+Most patients were men, and most were between 20 and 35 years old (64 percent).
 These patients were involved in a motor vehicle accident 91 percent of the time.

 What this means is that facial fracture patients should also have a C spine x-ray before being removed from cervical restraints.
 If a C spine x-ray is equivocal, the patient should have a CT scan of the face and neck to further elucidate the degree of facial injury and to rule out cervical injury.
 This should be done even if no cervical neurological findings are noted on examination.

 There should be a cooperative effort between orthopedic surgeons/trauma surgeons and maxillofacial surgeons or ENT specialists.
 Surgery to stabilize the cervical spine and to put together the damaged facial bones can be done together with both physicians participating.